Back

 You probably know how the swipe mechanic works in Tinder’s UI/UX design.
 So let’s take another example — Hinge.
 How does it use psychology to make dating easier?
 Here are key aspects of the mobile app design:

 • Profiles are more personal.
-Users answer different prompts (like ‘unusual skills’) and it makes the experience engaging and exciting.
+Users answer different prompts (like ‘unusual skills’), and it makes the experience engaging and exciting.

 • Sending likes eases the conversation.
 When you browse someone’s page, you pick a picture or a prompt answer.
-Then you like that part of the profile and write a message about it.
+Then, you like that part of the profile, and write a message about it.
 It feels more like a comment than an actual conversation starter, so there’s no anxiety.

 • There’s no ‘read’ status.
 The other person in the chat won’t know if you saw their message.
 And you’ll have time to think about the answer.

-UX/UI design in HingeUX/UI design in Hinge
+UX/UI design in Hinge

 2. Decide how you match people

 The matching process is the draw of a dating app.
 This is what you have to figure out even before bothering with researching articles on how to start a dating app.
 This can make or break the whole user experience.
-Typically, dating apps connect people with the same interests, profession or location.
+Typically, dating apps connect people with the same interests, professions, or location.

 What’s UI/UX design got to do with this?
 Match screens should give a feeling of excitement and inspire users to start the chat.
 On Tinder, people get a big “It’s a match!” text and an option to send a message.
 The dating app also provides four emojis (👋😉❤️😍) to use instead of text.